visheshd/visheshd.github.io/_posts/2016-03-19-node-live-bangalore.md

 	<img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/db/Npm-logo.svg/2000px-Npm-logo.svg.png">
 </figure>
 The node event at Wipro Bengaluru sucked, is an understatement.
 With presenters not showing on time; to some not showing up at all.
-It was frustrating to travel to node/npm branded event only to find out they were hardly involved.
+It was frustrating to travel to a node/npm branded event only to find out they were hardly involved.
 Very surprised they would do that.
 But in this age where every one wants to be an instant community and a name people should know, everything is fair game.
 Including short changing your attendees.
 Even the free booze by Wipro couldn't help.